Posted on August 4th 2018

 Anyway, Team Rocket's dark crystal lures all the electric Pokémon to it, and if they try to use their electric attacks, their electricity only fuels the crystal and enables the crystal to shock them back.
 Basho and Buson are hoping to lure Raikou to them, but it doesn't seem to be working.
 They checked the PokéDex, and Raikou was probably running this way, but maybe not.
 We love that this is an established plot point, really, it is just like playing the games.

 Anyway, no self-respecting member of Team Rocket would just leave all these helpless Mareeps and Raichus around, so Basho and Buson bring out the evil mechanical arms to grab them and make it really obvious to any casual observer just how evil they are.
 Conveniently, Kenta and Marina are casual observers to this blatant evilness.
-They were going to help, but they don't get to, because Raikou appears.
+They were going to help the trapped Pokémon, but they don't get to, because Raikou appears.

 Raikou bites off the mechanical arms and frees all the poor trapped Pokémon and is out for blood.
 But Basho and Buson aren't too bothered.
 This is what they were wanting after all.
 Raikou tries to attack them, but that only powers the crystal and lets it attack Raikou until almost the point of fainting.
 So now Kenta jumps in with Typhlosion and tries to save Raikou.
 Basho and Buson send out their Steelix and Skarmory, and Typhlosion starts getting its ass handed to it, so Marina has Misdreavus use its Perish Song as a last resort, which forces Team Rocket to retreat.